-Project Set-Up.
-An agency can request funds for a qualified homeowner/home by submitting a complete AHTF Home Repair Project Set-Up (template to be released in March 2019 on the HCA Help Desk) for each homeowner/home.
-There is no limit on the number of set-up packets an agency may submit simultaneously, other than the agency's available AHTF funding.

-Listed below are the documents to be sent to KHC once the agency has approved the family to receive AHTF Home Repair Program funds.
+- Project Set-Up.
+An agency can request funds for a qualified homeowner/home by submitting a complete AHTF Home Repair Project Set-Up (available a on the HCA Help Desk) for each homeowner/home.
+There is no limit on the number of set-up packets an agency may submit simultaneously, other than the agency's available AHTF funding. - Listed below are the documents to be sent to KHC once the agency has approved the family to receive AHTF Home Repair Program funds.
 The KHC Home Repair Set Up Packet will indicate required supporting documentation on the Checklist tab.
-A copy of these documents should also be maintained in the recipient files:

-- AHTF Home Repair Project Set-Up Template (to be released in March on the HCA Help Desk.)

-- Project sources & uses

-- Homeowner income determination
+A copy of these documents should also be maintained in the recipient files: - AHTF Home Repair Project Set-Up Template (downloaded from HCA Help Desk.) - Project sources & uses - Homeowner income determination

-- Repair scope of work and cost estimate

-- Documentation of homeowner approval of repair scope of work

-- Photos of existing home conditions, documenting all areas/items to be addressed to bring home up to KHC Minimum Habitability Standards

-- RD Property Determination Eligibility

-- Proof of Ownership

-- Deed Restriction

-- Other documents as required by KHC

-- Any other documents listed on the AHTF Home Repair Project Set-Up "Checklist" tab

-- 2. Deed Restriction.
+- Repair scope of work and cost estimate (may include contingency as long as project costs do not exceed \$20,000 until June 30, 2021) - Photos of existing home conditions, documenting all areas/items to be addressed to bring home up to KHC Minimum Habitability Standards - USDA Rural Development (USDA-RD) Property Determination Eligibility - Proof of Ownership - Deed Restriction - Other documents as required by KHC - Any other documents listed on the AHTF Home Repair Project Set-Up "Checklist" tab - 2.
+Deed Restriction.
 Once KHC has approved the project Set-Up, the agency will be responsible for executing and recording the deed restriction, using KHC's AHTF Deed Restriction Template. - 3.
 Once KHC has approved the set-up packet and deed restriction, KHC will issue an activity number and release of funds for the eligible household. - 4.
-Lead-Based Paint.
-Common renovation activities like sanding, cutting, and demolition can create hazardous lead dust and chips by disturbing lead-based paint, which can be harmful to adults and children.
-The US Environmental Protection Agency (EPA) Lead Renovation, Repair and Painting Rule (RRP Rule) found at 40 CFR Part 745 Subpart E requires that firms performing renovation, repair, and painting projects that disturb lead-based paint in homes, child care facilities and pre-schools built before 1978 have their firm certified by EPA (or an EPA authorized state), use certified renovators who are trained by EPA-approved training providers, and follow lead-safe work practices. - 5.
 Draw Request.
 Disbursement will be made to the agency.
 The agency will be responsible for obtaining a lien waiver from the Contractor.
 Participating agencies are limited to two (2) draws per unit during repair work and a final draw request at project completion.
 All draw requests must be submitted through the Program Funding Draw Management System (PFDMS).